 While you’re paying off these financed charges, the bank will be adding up all the interest charges.
 If you pay off your balance in full before the financing period ends, you don’t have to pay any interest.

-But if you don’t pay off the full balance in time, you will retroactively be charged for all of that accrued interest — and an interest rate of 26.99% APR is not an interest rate you want to pay.
+But if you don’t pay off the full balance in time, you’ll be charged retroactively for all of that accrued interest.
 So make sure you’re able to pay off the balance in time before signing up for the interest-free financing.

 Your decision about which card to get ultimately boils down to how you want to use it.

-If you want an Amazon card you can use anywhere, however, the next question is this: Are you currently an Amazon Prime member, or will you be in the future?
-If you are an Amazon Prime member, go with the Amazon Prime Rewards Visa Signature Card.
+But if you want an Amazon card you can use anywhere the next question is: Are you currently an Amazon Prime member, or will you be in the future?
+If you’re an Amazon Prime member, go with the Amazon Prime Rewards Visa Signature Card.
 Otherwise, your decision is easy: Choose the Amazon Rewards Visa Signature Card.

-Finally, it’s nice to know that these two Visa Signature® cards are somewhat interchangeable depending on your current Amazon Prime member status.
+It’s nice to know that these two Visa Signature cards are somewhat interchangeable depending on your current Amazon Prime member status.
 If you have the Amazon Rewards Visa Signature Card and decide to spring for Amazon Prime membership, all you have to do is log into your account, click on Manage Payment Options, and follow the prompts to boost your rewards level to the higher 5% back rate.

 Similarly, if you have the Amazon Prime Store Card and cancel your Prime membership, you card will automatically be converted into the Amazon.com Store Card.
 If you join Prime and have the Amazon.com Store Card, you’ll automatically be upgraded to the Amazon Prime Store Card.